Irreversible dynamics on Poisson manifolds: Irreversible energy-preserving mechanics

 which satisfies

 so we obtain the desired algebraic properties.
-For consistency with the second law of thermodynamics, it is further required that $((f,f)) = T(df,dg,df,dg) = (f,g;f,g)\geq 0$ for all $f,g\in C^\infty(M)$, which is a property that does not follow from the algebraic symmetries.
+For consistency with the second law of thermodynamics, it is further required that the 4-bracket satisfies $T(df,dg,df,dg) = (f,g;f,g) \geq 0$ for all $f,g\in C^\infty(M)$ (which ensures $((f,f)) \geq 0$).
+This is a property that does not follow from the algebraic symmetries.

 At this stage, we have established the following.
-To obtain a symmetric $2$-bracket that satisfies the axioms of metriplectic mechanics, we have to find a $4$-bracket that satisfies three algebraic symmetries.
+To obtain a symmetric $2$-bracket that satisfies the axioms of metriplectic mechanics, it is sufficient to find a $4$-bracket that satisfies three algebraic symmetries.
 We defined such a $4$-bracket in terms of a contravariant $(4,0)$-tensor $T$ and noted that this tensor must have the same algebraic symmetry properties.
 So the next step is to construct such a $(4,0)$-tensor $T$.

-To obtain such a $(4,0)$-tensor explicitly, one suggestion by \cite{morrison2024inclusive} is to use two symmetric $(2,0)$-tensors and the Kulkarni-Nomizu product.
-This product was introduced for the construction of algebraic curvature tensors in Riemannian geometry, see \cite{lee2018introduction}.
-The Kulkarni-Nomizu product of two symmetric covariant $(0,2)$-tensors produces a covariant $(0,4)$-tensor that has the algebraic symmetries of a curvature tensor.
-Hence, a contravariant version of the Kulkarni-Nomizu product is at first glance a natural choice for the construction of the $(4,0)$-tensor $T$, since one guarantees the list of algebraic symmetries.
-Given two symmetric contravariant $(2,0)$-tensors, one can build a $(4,0)$-tensor with the same symmetries as the covariant analogue using a contravariant version of the Kulkarni-Nomizu product.
-It is tempting to apply Riemannian geometric interpretation to such contravariant tensors, but we emphasise here that there is no necessary link between the algebraic curvature tensors and the contravariant tensors other than their algebraic symmetry properties.
-Given two symmetric bivector fields $\sigma,\mu$, one can construct the $(4,0)$-tensor $T$ via
+To obtain such a $(4,0)$-tensor explicitly, one suggestion by \cite{morrison2024inclusive} is to use two symmetric $(2,0)$-tensors and compute their Kulkarni-Nomizu (KN) product.
+This product was introduced for the construction of algebraic curvature tensors in Riemannian geometry, see \cite{lee2018introduction}, but has also appeared in the context of Nambu mechanics in \cite{alekseevsky96decomposability}.
+The KN product of two symmetric covariant $(0,2)$-tensors produces a covariant $(0,4)$-tensor that has the algebraic symmetries of a curvature tensor.
+Hence, a contravariant version of the KN product is a natural choice for the construction of the $(4,0)$-tensor $T$, since one guarantees the list of algebraic symmetries.
+Given two symmetric $(2,0)$-tensors, one can build a $(4,0)$-tensor with the same symmetries as the covariant analogue using a contravariant version of the KN product.
+Given two $(2,0)$-tensors $\sigma,\mu$, one can construct the $(4,0)$-tensor $T$ via

-where the second line is the definition of the Kulkarni-Nomizu product, though here it is applied to symmetric contravariant 2-tensors, rather than symmetric covariant 2-tensors for which this product was originally defined.
-However, we see that a $(4,0)$-tensor constructed using the Kulkarni-Nomizu product satisfies
+where the second line is the definition of the KN product, though here it is applied to symmetric contravariant 2-tensors, rather than symmetric covariant 2-tensors for which this product was originally defined.
+A $(4,0)$-tensor constructed using the KN product satisfies